wrestlerdude/QuackathonRubeGoldberg2019/README.md

 All laravel projects.
 Just use `php artisan serve` from the directories

 ### Step 2:
 Requires GCC.
-Only works on Windows + Linux.
+Works on Windows + Linux + MacOS.
 <br />Once cloned make sure to run
 `git submodule update --init --recursive` to get the appropiate libraries.
 <br />Then run<br />